ValiantThor92/steamShark/README.md

 ---
 ## MVP Functionality
-I am able to create a user account and after logging in I am able to upload photos to the application
+I am able to create a user account and after logging in I am able to upload photos to the application <br>

 ---
 ## Languages Used